Introducing Gradio 5.0

 • add a theme or custom css using theme and css arguments respectively.

-• add examples and even enable cache_examples, which make it easier for users to try it out .
+• add examples and even enable cache_examples, which make it easier for users to try it out. examples can be customized by adding display_icon or display_text keys to each example.

 • You can change the text or disable each of the buttons that appear in the chatbot interface: submit_btn, retry_btn, undo_btn, clear_btn.